 These are addressed through PSHE (pshe association resources), visiting speakers, Pastoral Days, ICT curriculum, School Filtering.
-An excellent resource for reference is https://www.gov.uk/government/publications/teaching-online-safety-in-schools and https://www.gov.uk/government/publications/education-for-a-connected-world
+An excellent resource for reference is Teaching online safety in schools and Education for a Connected World as well as Undertaking remote teaching safely extra-curricular activities) The governing body will ensure that appropriate arrangements are in place to keep children safe.